 - Infrared Temperature Scanner check.

 Students’ temperatures are taken before entry to the bus.
 They must clean their hands with Hand Sanitiser.
-Seating in the bus is Socially-Distanced and masks must be worn.
+Seating in the bus is Socially Distanced and masks must be worn.
 The school bus should arrive after 7am.
-The bus monitor helps students to queue in the Socially-Distanced line and sees them through the gate.
+The bus monitor will monitor and support students as they queue in the Socially Distanced line, ensuring they safely enter the school through the gate.

 Arrival is separated into four Time Zones (see table, below).
 Parents are only permitted onto the campus during their assigned Time Zone.
 Once a child is collected, families must leave immediately.
 No waiting or socialising can be permitted during the Pandemic Prevention Period.